kennethdu/Canvas-App/README.md

 * Practice skills (both technical and soft) needed to execute a project as a group.

 ## *Specifications*
-* A user should be able to follow the story and decide decisions on their own
+* A user should be able to follow along the story with options to progress.
-* Based on decisions, the background of the story changes according to context
+* Based on decisions, the background of the story changes according to the context of the story.

 **Features discussed, but not yet implemented:**
 * Firebase Deployment

 ## *Known Bugs & Issues*
-Kenneth Smile
+TBD

 ## *Support and contact details*
 Contact: